Group-orgmsu/Project-Repo/README.md

-# Milestone 1 - Stocks and Cons
+# Milestone 1 - Stocks and Coins

 ## Table of Contents